Gift Certificates and Gift Cards

 - If you are buying a gift certificate for a service, get specific details about exactly what is included in the service and the value of the service to avoid confusion when the gift certificate is used.

 - Buy only cards that clearly disclose information about the initial cost, monthly fees, and expiration date.
 If a card does not disclose information about fees and expiration dates or is not clear on fees and expiration dates, consider purchasing a different card.

-- If a card permissibly has an expiration date, remember that the expiration date of the card may be different from the expiration date of the money.
-When the card expires, the expiration date of the money may be extended with a replacement card or the money may be refunded.
+- If a card permissibly has an expiration date, remember that the expiration date of the card may be different from the expiration date of the loaded money.
+When the card expires, the expiration date of the loaded money may be extended with a replacement card or the money may be refunded.
 There may be a fee involved.

-When Receiving a Gift Card
+When Receiving a Gift Certificate or Gift Card

 - Try to spend the entire balance as soon as possible.